Best Employee Engagement Survey Frequency to Get Results

 5. The Question to Ask

-A great question to ask in a pulse check that has the highest correlation to key employee engagement anchors is: “I would recommend my organization as a great place to work.”
-This employee engagement question acts as an engagement Net Promoter question that can be correlated to all of the other pulse ratings.
+One of the most powerful pulse questions — and the one most strongly correlated with core engagement drivers — is: “I would recommend my organization as a great place to work.”
+This item functions as an engagement Net Promoter–style question, providing a clear, integrative signal that can be reliably correlated with all other pulse measures.

 6. Accountability